Alaxxxx/CustomToolbar/README.md

 <summary><strong>Development & Debugging</strong></summary>
 <br>

-* **Find Missing References:** Scans the active scene for missing component references and displays them in an organized, user-friendly window.
+* **Find Missing References:** Scans the active scene for broken or missing component references and displays them in a clean, user-friendly window, letting you select the problematic GameObjects directly.
-* **Clear PlayerPrefs:** Deletes all data saved in PlayerPrefs with a confirmation dialog to prevent accidental data loss.
+* **Clear PlayerPrefs:** Deletes all data saved in PlayerPrefs with a single click, including a confirmation dialog to prevent accidental data loss.
-* **Recompile Scripts:** Manually trigger a script compilation.
+* **Recompile Scripts:** Manually trigger a script compilation without having to modify a file.
-* **Reserialize All Assets:** Forces a reserialization of all assets in the project.
-Useful for fixing serialization errors or after a Unity upgrade.
+* **Reserialize All Assets:** Forces a reserialization of all assets in your project.
+A powerful tool for fixing stubborn serialization errors or after a major Unity upgrade.
-* **Play Mode Options:** A dropdown to configure the "Enter Play Mode" settings, allowing you to disable domain/scene reloads for faster iteration.
+* **Play Mode Options:** Quickly configure the "Enter Play Mode" settings directly from the toolbar, allowing you to disable domain and scene reloads for lightning-fast iteration times.

 </details>